sirouk/pihole-updatelists/README.md

 ### Changing the schedule

-By default, the script runs at random time (between 03:00 and 04:00) on Saturday, to change it you'll have to override [timer unit](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) file:
+By default, the script runs at random time (around 04:00am), to change it you'll have to override [timer unit](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) file:

 ```bash
 sudo systemctl edit pihole-updatelists.timer